arp242/testing.vim/README.markdown

 -------------------------

 testing.vim includes support for testing syntax highlighting with the `test-syntax` script.
 How it works:

-- Write a test file for the syntax to test; for example `basic.go` with the
+1. Write a test file for the syntax to test; for example `basic.go` with the
    contents:

        package main

        import "fmt"

        func main() {
        	var msg = "Let's go!"
        	fmt.Println(msg)
        }

-- Verify that the highlighting is correct in this file.
+2. Verify that the highlighting is correct in this file.

-- Run `./test-syntax path/to/basic.go`; this will generate a test script detailing the current syntax highlighting.
+3. Run `./test-syntax path/to/basic.go`; this will generate a test script recording the current syntax highlighting.

-- Test the file as any other `_test.vim` script.
+4. Test the file as any other `_test.vim` script.

 Benchmarks
 ----------

-Benchmarks are also loaded from `n_test.vim` files.
+Benchmarks are also loaded from `*_test.vim` files.
 Benchmark functions match the pattern `Benchmark_\k+() abort`.

 Use the `-b` flag to select which benchmarks to run.
 Use `-b .` to run them all.